fchsieh/job-agg-scraper/README.md

-# LinkedIn Scraper
+# Job Scraper

-Scrapper for LinkedIn jobs.
+Scraper for LinkedIn and Indeed jobs.
-Will push to firebase.

 -   Usage